 Not so much on their own, but as a symptom of a disconnected spirituality that seems to be scattering fragments of light like glitter.
 And yet…

-These inspirational quotes may also silently and quite unintentionally imply that those of us who have not yet attained such mystical mastery have way too far to go to be able to reach spiritual enlightenment.
+These inspirational quotes may also, silently and quite unintentionally, imply that those of us who have not yet attained such mystical mastery have way too far to go to be able to reach spiritual enlightenment.
 Perhaps we have, but believing in ourselves can be hard enough in the mundane world; I am not sure that questioning our worthiness to progress is helpful.
-I wonder if these wonderful phrases sometimes make the goal seem too distant and unattainable.
-A goal which is, in my opinion, not far away at the end of some lofty quest, but already within us, waiting quietly to be known.
+I wonder if these wonderful phrases sometimes make the goal seem just too distant and unattainable.
+A goal which, I believe, is not far away at the end of some lofty quest, but already within us, waiting quietly to be known.

 This seeding of ideas and phrases without context is a traditional technique that can have enormous value as a meditation.
 Usually, however, when such a technique is used, it is within the framework of a predetermined belief system.
-This is where schools such as the Silent Eye and other spiritual systems have their place in what is always and ultimately a personal journey by providing structure, background and point of reference … a jumping off place from which to begin and a whole set of symbolic signposts by which the seeker can navigate.
+This is where schools such as the Silent Eye and other spiritual systems have their place in what is always and ultimately a personal journey, by providing structure, background and points of reference … a jumping-off place from which to begin and a whole set of symbolic signposts by which the seeker can navigate.

-We all have our own belief set.
-None of us are without some kind of framework, whether it is pan-, poly- or monotheistic, atheist or agnostic or any shade in between… we have our own personal context which is the ground into which such random seeds fall and we interpret them against that backdrop, dismissing them or shaping our understanding of them in a way that fits with the other pieces of our personal puzzle.
+We each have our own beliefs.
+None of us are without some kind of framework, whether it is pan-, poly- or monotheistic, atheist or agnostic or any shade in between… we have our own personal context which is the ground into which such random seeds fall.
+We interpret them against that backdrop, dismissing them or shaping our understanding of them in a way that fits with the other pieces of our personal puzzle.
 There is, however, always the possibility of misinterpretation or missing the true depth of such phrases, simply because we lack context.
 It may only take a single phrase, rightly understood, to change our view of the world and our concept of our place within it.
 Yet we have to see it clearly in order for it to be able to have an effect.

 And yet, we all use quotes, even inspirational ones.
 And there is value to them.
-Why struggle or use a paragraph to explain what someone else phrased perfectly in a few words?
-They may be the very first burgeoning fragment of light that awakens the seeds awareness, perfect illustrations of a point we have to share.
+Why struggle to explain what someone has already phrased perfectly in a few words?
+They may be perfect illustrations of a point we have to share.
+But more importantly, when they speak to us, they may become the very first burgeoning fragment of light that awakens the seeds of awareness.